outdreamer/build-a-cure-1/README.md

 			8. store any info objects found that arent already in indexes (insights, patterns, problem-solution matches, interfaces, functions)

-	19. how come youre the only person who came up with this in all of human history?
+	19. how come youre the only person who identified that automating problem-solving was even possible, let alone the only person who came up with a method to do it in all of human history?

 		- I decided to try to automate problem-solving once I saw patterns in the rules people used to solve problems, and once I found an example proof of concept, I pursued it.
 Alternatively, if you don't have human thoughts like that, or if you don't have human sources of joy/motivation, such as caring about protecting good people enough to try, or intellectual curiousity, or believing in yourself, you can try some caffeine.